2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-The Workers' Compensation Committee proactively provides actuarial support and perspective on topics that involve workers' compensation insurance.
-Its efforts include seeking out new audiences and identifying current trends and topics of interest so that the committee can coordinate and respond to actuarial issues as they arise at the state and federal levels.
-This committee actively interfaces with the National Association of Insurance Commissioners, International Association of Industrial Accident Boards and Commissions, and National Conference of Insurance Legislators, among other organizations.
+The Workers’ Compensation Committee proactively provides actuarial support and perspective on topics that involve workers’ compensation insurance.
+The committee meets monthly to discuss current trends and to identify topics of interest so that the committee can coordinate and respond to actuarial issues as they arise at the state and federal levels.
+The committee regularly prepares issue briefs and participates in webinars on the topics of interest.
+This committee also interfaces with the National Association of Insurance Commissioners, International Association of Industrial Accident Boards and Commissions, and National Council of Insurance Legislators, among other organizations.

 Time Commitment: 10-25 hours per year, depending on active projects.
 When these arise, there are usually teleconference discussions and group work products to draft and review.